kot239/numerical-methods/README.md

-# numerical-methods
+# Numerical Methods

-For Numerical Methods' homeworks
+This repository have solutions of my Numerical Methods' homeworks.
+Each branch have own task.